Vienna, Austria

 Dinner at Thell

 #1.
 For the Wiener Staatsoper, we were comically overdressed (everyone told us to dress up!) however, no one really dresses UP UP.
-The Tempest is Shakespeare and the two main opera singers were great but the rest of the singing was….not?!
-Drinks are not allowed in your seats.
-Once we realized a 30 minutes long intermission would make us late for a 10 pm dinner…
+The two main opera singers were great but the rest of the singing was….polarizing!
+Drinks are not allowed in your seats, which meant we had to awkwardly down our just purchased champagne before the show!
+And then, once we realized a 30 minute long intermission would make us late for our 10pm dinner…

-The Opera is an event for which you commit a majority of your night, so you have to be very opera invested.
+The Opera is an event for which you commit a majority of your night.
+You have to be very opera invested.
 We could have saved some money (and some room in our suitcases, long gowns and all) if we had to do it over again.
-I don’t regret going and I’m happy for the experience.
-Just giving advice for future travelers to mull over!
+I don’t regret going and I’m happy for the experience — just giving advice for future travelers to mull over!

 Three things I did not love about our time in Vienna, in no particular order: